tg-rs/carapax/GUIDE.md

 ## Dialogues

 Dialogue is a kind of stateful handler.
-It receives an previous state and returns a new one.
+It receives the current state and returns a new one.

 [`DialogueDecorator`](https://tg-rs.github.io/carapax/carapax/dialogue/struct.DialogueDecorator.html) allows to make a dialogue handler.
 It takes a predicate which allows to decide should we start a dialogue or not, and a handler itself.